Infinity-harmonic maps and morphisms: The Effect of a Conformal Change on the Infinity-Laplacian

-In this section we study the effect of a conformal change on the Infinity Laplacian to derive formulas for the infinity Laplacian of spheres and hyperbolic spaces in terms of the infinity Laplacian on Euclidean space.
+In this section we study the effect of a conformal change on the $\infty $ -Laplacian to derive formulas for the $\infty $-Laplacian of spheres and hyperbolic spaces in terms of the $\infty $-Laplacian on Euclidean space.